boystrange/astro/2025-M44/index.md

 little bit further (but not all the way) into the cores.
 Also, the script seems to clip the unused part of the dynamic range, so that it is not necessary to explicitly use **HistogramTransformation** after tretching.
-Aside is a comparison of the two runs on one part of M44 (unrepaired on the left, repaired on the right).
-Overall I'm still not sure I used the script to the best of its potential, but I can say that it definitely improved the final outcome.
+Aside is a comparison of the two runs on one part of M44 (hover to see the repaired version).
+Overall I'm still not sure I used the script to the best of its potential, but it seemed to slightly improve the final outcome.

 [BlurXTerminator]: https://www.rc-astro.com/software/bxt/
 [NoiseXTerminator]: https://www.rc-astro.com/software/nxt/